Neotron-Compute/Neotron-Book/src/2_bios.md

 fn VideoModeGet() -> u8;
 ```

-Gets which video mode we're currently in.
+Gets which video mode the system is currently in.
+A value of zero means video is currently disabled.

 ### VideoModeSet